zulip/zulip/docs/testing/testing-with-node.md

 >     // then maybe further down
 >     page_params.email = 'alice@zulip.com';

+One can similarly stub out functions in a module's exported interface with either `noop` functions or actual code.

 Finally, there's the hybrid situation, where you want to borrow some of a module's real functionality but stub out other pieces.
-Obviously, this is a pretty strong smell that the other module might be lacking in cohesion, but that code might be outside your jurisdiction.
+Obviously, this is a pretty strong code smell that the other module might be lacking in cohesion, but sometimes it's not worth going down the rabbit hole of trying to improve that.
 The pattern here is this:

 >     // Import real code.
->     zrequire('narrow');
+>     zrequire('narrow_state');
 >
 >     // And later...
->     narrow.stream = function () {
+>     narrow_state.stream = function () {
 >         return 'office';
 >     };